Walz urges House-Senate negotiations on insulin bills

 ST. PAUL, Minn.
 (AP) — Gov. Tim Walz called on House Democratic and Senate Republican leaders on Tuesday to negotiate a compromise between their competing insulin affordability proposals so that he can call a special session to resolve one of the big unfinished issues left over from this year's regular session.

 The Democratic governor urged them to call a conference committee as soon as possible to work out the differences.
-As soon as they find a solution everyone can agree on, he said, he'll call a special session limited to emergency health care issues.
+He said as soon as they find a solution everyone can agree on, he'll call a special session limited to emergency health care issues.

 "It seems from this recent legislative activity that we all agree this is an issue that demands immediate action to prevent the needless loss of life for those living with diabetes," Walz wrote.